 - Vascular Biology

 This structured training programme will include compulsory core modules in ethics, science communication, biostatistics and intellectual property.
 Core modules are complemented by many additional optional modules delivering skill sets including innovation and entrepreneurship, data management, coding.
-The structured training is designed to suit bench scientists, informatics based research, clinical researchers, and population heath researchers.
+The structured training is designed to suit bench scientists, informatics based research, clinical researchers, and population health researchers.

 - Opportunity for an international research training experience in a world-class institution

-- Four-year structured PhD training programme with the opportunity to gain an additional Professional Certificate in Research Practice
+- Four-year structured PhD training programme with the opportunity to gain an additional Professional Certificate in Research Practices

 - Funded four-year PhD scholarship, covering student fees, research costs and student stipend